Keap campaign repair

 Can one broken Keap campaign be repaired without rebuilding the whole account?

 Usually, yes, when the affected path is clear.
-I map the trigger, goal, sequence, tags, fields, tasks, emails, and connected tools before changing live logic.
+I map the entry source, trigger, goal, sequence, tags, fields, tasks, emails, order actions, access rules, reporting dependencies, and connected tools before changing live logic.

 When should I choose cleanup instead of campaign repair?